Words That End In Ard 5 Letters

 5. Use in Context

-Practice using the word in a sentence to cement its meaning It's one of those things that adds up..
+Practice using the word in a sentence to cement its meaning The details matter here..

 • “The guard stood at the entrance.”